You are here

 Position Statement 46: Zero Tolerance Policies in Schools

 Mental Health America (MHA) places a high priority on early, equal and effective access to comprehensive mental health services and supports and therefore strongly opposes zero tolerance policies in schools.
-A “zero tolerance policy” is a school or district policy that mandates predetermined consequences or punishments for specific offenses that are intended to be applied regardless of the seriousness of the behavior, mitigating circumstances, or situational context.1 MHA’s concern regarding zero tolerance policies results in part from the broad and vague definition of offenses and the inconsistent and sometimes overzealous application of consequences, especially as they relate to students from diverse racial, ethnic and economic backgrounds.2 MHA also believes that zero tolerance policies are authoritarian, ineffective, and contrary to common sense.
+A “zero tolerance policy” is a school or district policy that mandates predetermined consequences or punishments for specific offenses that are intended to be applied regardless of the seriousness of the behavior, mitigating circumstances, or situational context.
+MHA’s concern regarding zero tolerance policies results in part from the broad and vague definition of offenses and the inconsistent and sometimes overzealous application of consequences, especially as they relate to students from diverse racial, ethnic and economic backgrounds.
+MHA also believes that zero tolerance policies are authoritarian, ineffective, and contrary to common sense.
 But MHA’s central objection is the effect of rigid zero tolerance policies on students with unmet mental health and emotional needs.
 Fair treatment for students with mental health conditions or emotional disturbances requires individuated consideration of all of the circumstances and reasonable accommodation of each person’s needs, including in particular access to mental health services.

-Beginning in the mid-1990s, the United States Congress3 and many State legislatures passed laws that allow, encourage and in some cases mandate that schools and school districts implement harsh disciplinary policies –such as expulsion and out-of-school suspension –to reduce incidents of students bringing guns and other weapons to school.
-The Columbine and Virginia Tech tragedies and others past and present have made keeping weapons out of schools an urgent priority.
+Beginning in the mid-1990s, the United States Congress and many State legislatures passed laws that allow, encourage and in some cases mandate that schools and school districts implement harsh disciplinary policies –such as expulsion and out-of-school suspension –to reduce incidents of students bringing guns and other weapons to school.
+The Columbine and Virginia Tech tragedies and others since have made keeping weapons out of schools an urgent priority.
 Possession and use of drugs on school property have also commonly been included on the lists of offenses to which zero tolerance policies are applied.
 Many States, school districts and schools have expanded the scope of zero tolerance policies even further to include various non-violent acts, such as insubordination.
-Schools, school districts and States set their own, often broad or vague definitions for, "threats," "violence," "weapons," and "drugs," with some more stringent than others.
+Schools, school districts and States set their own, often broad or vague definitions for, “threats,” “violence,” “weapons,” and “drugs,” with some more stringent than others.

 The 2006 American Psychological Association study found some telling examples: